Cray-HPE/docs-csm/operations/security_and_authentication/Retrieve_an_Authentication_Token.md

 The following are important properties of authentication tokens:

-- Keycloak access tokens remain valid for 365 days
+- Keycloak access tokens remain valid for 365 days.
-- Secrets do not expire; they are persistent in Keycloak
+- Secrets do not expire; they are persistent in Keycloak.
-- Tokens and/or secrets can be revoked at anytime by an admin
+- Tokens and secrets can be revoked at any time by an administrator.

 The API gateways use OAuth2 for authentication.
 A token is required to authenticate with one of the gateways.

 There are multiple API gateways that are used to access services from the different networks.

-- services-gateway accessible at api.nmnlb.SYSTEM_DOMAIN_NAME or api-gw-service-nmn.local
+- `services-gateway` accessible at `api.nmnlb.SYSTEM_DOMAIN_NAME` or `api-gw-service-nmn.local`
-- customer-admin-gateway accessible at api.cmn.SYSTEM_DOMAIN_NAME
+- `customer-admin-gateway` accessible at `api.cmn.SYSTEM_DOMAIN_NAME`
-- customer-user-gateway accessible at api.can.SYSTEM_DOMAIN_NAME or api.chn.SYSTEM_DOMAIN_NAME
+- `customer-user-gateway accessible` at `api.can.SYSTEM_DOMAIN_NAME` or `api.chn.SYSTEM_DOMAIN_NAME`

-The appropriate token must be retrieved from the gateway to access services on that gateway.
+The appropriate token must be retrieved from the gateway in order to access services on that gateway.

 ## Procedure